benitezj/SimpleAnalysis/README.md

 over all of the input files and provide acceptances in a text file for each analysis ("analysisName.txt") and histograms in a root file ("analysisName.root").
 Ntuples can be activated by adding "-n", while the different outputs can be merged in single text and root files by specifying "-o <name>".
+Smearing of the truth-level objects is enabled with the option "-s mu=200".
+It is foreseen that later different smearing functions will be supported.
 Finally the available analysis can be seen with the "-l" option.

 ### Submission on the grid:
 Submission to the grid is straightforward: